astariul/astariul.github.io/about.md

   email: remondnicola@gmail.com
 ---

+As you noticed, I love python, machine learning, and Korea.

-You can discover me more personally here.
+Here, you can discover me more personally.

 ## Story time